LightCurve MoE: A Dynamic Sparse Routing Mixture-of-Experts Architecture for Efficient Stellar Light Curve Classification: Transform light curves into images

 \subsection{Gramian Angular Field}

-We explored GAFs to transform the light curves into images \citep{wang15gaf}, including Gramian Difference Angular Field (GADF) and Gramian Summation Angular Field (GASF). \citet{wang15gaf} tested GAFs and Markov Transition Field (MTF) to evaluate the representation of time series in Tiled CNNs \citep{nigam11}, and concluded that MTF has lower classification accuracy than GAFs in 20 sets of time series. \citet{keo11} concluded that the consequence is caused by the uncertainty of inverse calculation in MTF. \citet{ahmad21rp} also supported their conclusion based on the multi-data set classification of the electrocardiogram.
-Therefore, we adopt GAFs and preclude MTF.
-The GAF algorithms have been widely applied to diagnosis for railway Wheel flat \citep{bai20gaf}, myocardial infarction detection \citep{zhang19gaf}, and attack detection of smart grid \citep{mostafa21gaf}.
+We employed Gramian Angular Fields (GAFs) to transform light curves into image representations \citep{wang15gaf}, specifically using both Gramian Angular Difference Field (GADF) and Gramian Angular Summation Field (GASF). \citet{wang15gaf} compared GAFs with Markov Transition Fields (MTF) for time series representation in Tiled CNNs \citep{nigam11}, finding that MTF yielded lower classification accuracy across 20 datasets.
+This was later attributed by \citet{keo11} to the instability of the inverse transformation in MTF, a conclusion supported by \citet{ahmad21rp} through electrocardiogram classification experiments.
+Based on these findings, we adopted GAFs and excluded MTF from our analysis.

-GAFs embed a time series into a polar coordinate system and calculate the relation between each point by adding their cosine values or decreasing their sine values.
-The first step of GAFs is a min-max normalizing $\tilde{x}=\frac{x-min(x)}{max(x)-min(x)}$, where $x$ is a column vector of the time series with equal time interval.
-Then the normalized $\tilde{x}$ is embedded into an identical circle (Equation. \ref{eqgaf1}).
+GAFs visualize time series by mapping them into polar coordinates and then forming an image matrix based on angular relationships between data points.
+The method involves first normalizing the time series using min-max scaling: $\tilde{x_i}=\frac{x_i-min(x)}{max(x)-min(x)}$, where $x_i$ represents the i-th value in the equally spaced time series.
+The normalized values are then embedded onto the unit circle (Equation~\ref{eqgaf1}), enabling the calculation of pairwise cosine (for GASF) or sine (for GADF) relations across all time steps.

-The $\phi$ is the angle and the $r_i$ is the radius.
-They are transformed based on the sum of their sine values (GASF) or the difference of their cosine values (GADF).The mapping from the time series to the polar system is injective for the normalized series ($\tilde{x_i} \in [0, 1]$), and the GAFs are $n\times n$ matrixes (Equation \ref{eqgaf2}).
+The $\phi$represents the angular coordinate, and $r_i$ denotes the corresponding radius.
+These are transformed based on either the sum of their cosine values (used in GASF) or the difference of their sine values (used in GADF).
+The mapping from the normalized time series ($\tilde{x_i} \in [0, 1]$) to the polar coordinate system is injective, ensuring that no information is lost during this transformation.
+The resulting GAFs are represented as $n\times n$ matrices (Equation~\ref{eqgaf2}), where each element encodes the angular relationship between two points in the time series.

+In these formulas, we show the (i, j) item in the GAF matrix.
+Back to the cartesian coordinates, they are equal to Equation \ref{eqgaf3}